-shall give one instance of the extravagant fictions of the Irish bards, in a poem which they, most unjustly, ascribe to Ossian.
-The story of it is this: Ireland being threatened with an invasion from some part of Scandinavia, Fingal sent Ossian, Oscar, and Ca-olt, to watch the bay, in which, it was expected, the enemy was to land.
-Oscar, unluckily, fell asleep, before the Scandinavians appeared; and, great as he was, says the Irish bard, he had one bad property, that no less could waken him, before his time, than cutting off one of his fingers, or throwing a great stone against his head; and it was dangerous to come near him on those occasions, till he had recovered himself, and was fully awake.
-Ca olt, who was employed by Ossian to waken his son, made choice of throwing the stone against his head, as the least dangerous expedient.
+him on those occasions, till he had recovered himself, and was fully awake.
+Ca-olt, who was employed by Ossian to waken his son, made choice of throwing the stone against his head, as the least dangerous expedient.
 The stone, rebounding from the hero's head, shook, as it rolled along, the hill for three miles round.
 Oscar rose in rage, fought bravely, and, singly, vanquished a wing of the enemy's army.
 Thus the bard goes on, till Fingal put an end to the war, by the total rout of the Scandinavians.
-Puerile, and even despicable, as these fictions are, yet Keating and O'Flaherty have no better authority than the poems which contain them, for all that they write concerning Fion Mac-comnal, and the pretended militia of Ireland,
+Puerile, and even despicable, as these fictions are, yet Keating and O'Flaherty have no better authority than the poems which contain them, tor all that they write concerning Fion Maccomnal, and the pretended militia of Ireland.
 As meet two troubled seas, with the rolling of all their waves, when they feel the wings of contending winds, in the rock-sided frith of Lumon; along the echoing hills is the dim course of ghosts: from the blast fall the torn groves on the deep, amidst the foamy path of whales.
 So mixed the hosts!
 Now Fingal; now Cathmor came abroad.
 The dark tumbling of death is before them: the gleam of broken steel is rolled on their steps, as, loud, the high-bounding kings hewed down the ridge of shields.

-Moronnan fell, by Fingal, laid large across a stream.
+Moronuan fell, by Fingal, laid large across a stream.
 The waters gathered by his side, and leapt grey over his bossy shield.
 Clonar is pierced by Cathmor: nor yet lay the chief on earth.
 An oak seized his hair in his fall.
 His helmet rolled on the ground.
 By its thong, hung his broad shield; over it wandered his streaming blood.
-Tla-min shall weep, in the hall, and strike her heaving breast.
+Tla-min \

-Tla-min, mildly soft.
-The loves of Clonar and Tlamin were rendered famous in the north, by a fragment of a lyric poem.
+\ Tla-min, mildly soft.
+The loves of Clonar and Tlamin were rendered famous in the north, by a fragment of a lyric pocm.
 It is a dialogue between Clonar and Tlamin.
 She begins with a soliloquy, which he overhears.

-TLAMIN.-" Clonar, son of Conglas of I-mor, young hunter of dun-sided roes! where art thou laid, amidst rushes, beneath the passing wing of the breeze?
+TLAMIN.
+"Clonar, son of Conglas of I-mor, young hunter of dun-sided roes! where art thou laid, amidst rushes, beneath the passing wing of the breeze?
 I behold thee, my love, in the plain of thy own dark streams!
 The clung thorn is rolled by the wind, and rustles along his shield.
-Bright in his locks he lies: the thoughts of his dreams fly, darkening, over his face.
-Thou thinkest of the battles of Ossian, young son of the echoing isle!
+Bright in his locks he lies: the thoughts of his dreams fly, shall weep, in the hall, and strike her heaving breast.